Stupidly Obscure Programming in a Troubled Time

 and we pick apart whatever got returned from that recursive call

-into the inner wx.mapOrFlatMap[T]
+into the inner wx.mapOrFlatMap[T],

 Apply(TypeApply(Select(wx, innerMeth), innerMethTypeParam),